Payroll clerks collect, check and process payroll information and calculate the amount of pay and benefits for employees of company.

 You need to communicate in person, on the phone and in writing with supervisors and co-workers.
 You need to communicate with employees to answer their questions about their pay and benefits and solve problems.

 Now, most payroll clerks use computerized systems including accounting and spreadsheet software.
 Good computer skills are essential.
-Also, many payroll clerks now do related human resources and other clerical work (such as answering the phone, filing, typing).
+Also, many payroll clerks are expected to also handle related human resources and other clerical work (such as answering the phone, filing, typing).

 These links will give you a list of related educational programs or where you can search for them.
 There may be other schools that have similar programs, such as private career colleges.
 You may be able to get advanced standing.